 An even more inclusive measurement than your APR is your annual percentage year (APY) rate.
 It measures the compounding interest on your loan in addition to everything APR already does.
 As you can imagine, this rate is usually higher than your APR.
 It matters because compounding interest can considerably increase the cost of your loan.
 Be sure to get both the APR and the APY on paper before you sign a mortgage document.

 How Can The Home Loan Expert Help?

 A mortgage APR calculator is a great place to start when you want to estimate a budget for your monthly payments.
 Still, you’ll want to find out what is included in your APR as it varies by lender.
 Speaking directly with a lending representative to understand what is included in your APR fees can give you a more exact estimate for your total loan amount.

 The Home Loan Expert has helped borrowers plan to finance their dream home for more than a decade.
 We have nationwide expertise with a local vision, building our team of friendly lending Experts with people from the same communities we serve.
 This allows us to relate to our clients on a personal level and helps us get you a loan with the best rates and terms according to your budget.
 Our in-house underwriting process makes the loan approval process painless and efficient — with closing times in as little as two weeks.

-So give us a call at 866-221-1981 to have some guidance in determining monthly payments that fit within your budget.
-We can also be reached through our online chat service to help you find out how your APR will affect your total loan amount today.
+So give us a call at 800-991-6494 to have some guidance in determining monthly payments that fit within your budget and to help you find out how your APR will affect your total loan amount today.